-Eyles, K. and Mulvaney, M. (2014) Responsible pet ownership and the protection of wildlife: options for improving the management of cats in the ACT.
-A background paper prepared for the ACT Responsible Cat Ownership Steering Committee. http://www.feral.org.au/responsible-cat-ownership-in-the-act/
+Eyles K. and Mulvaney, M. (2013) Responsible pet ownership and protection of wildlife; Options for improving the management of cats in the ACT, Invasive Animals Cooperative Research Centre (CRC) https://www.pestsmart.org.au/responsible-cat-ownership-in-the-act/

 Rainbird, W., Eyles K., Widdowson, J. and Welch, S. (eds) (2013) A Labour of Love – Celebrating Landcare in the ACT, Southern ACT Catchment Group, Canberra, 2013.